 Modern Foreign Languages - French

 Here at Broadgreen Primary we have chosen French as the Modern Foreign Language that we teach to our pupils.
-In Foundation Stage and Key Stage One our pupils have taster sessions and in Key Stage Two they have more in depth French lessons.
-These sessions are delivered by Madame Petitbois who works in school every Tuesday.
+In Key Stage Two sessions are delivered by Madame Petitbois who works in school every Tuesday.
 Please see examples of the planning below.

 Take a look at our Safeguarding Curriculum Map which outlines our curriculum coverage for delivering safety messages to our pupils.